 “Words and speech are as real as any weapon, and I again call on the current administration to unequivocally denounce every and all hate groups.
 We need to do everything in our power to deny hate safe harbor, whether in Pittsburgh, Charleston, or here in Williamsburg.”

-The incident has been investigated as a hate crime by the NYPD’s Hate Crime Task Force and the Fire Marshal.
+The fires were investigated as a hate crime by the NYPD’s Hate Crime Task Force and the Fire Marshal.
 Again, the Williamsburg Shomrim was involved in following up on the crimes and assisted NYPD in making an arrest:

-These incidents in North Brooklyn follow on the heels of graffiti hate crimes also targeting the Jewish community.
+These recent incidents in follow on the heels of graffiti hate crimes also targeting the Jewish community in Brooklyn.

 Police arrested a man allegedly behind the anti-Semitic graffiti scrawled on the Union Temple in Prospect Heights last week.
 James Polite, 26, was charged with criminal mischief, a hate crime, and making graffiti, police confirmed.

 The messages ranged from “Hitler,” “Jew better be ready,” “End is now,” to “Die, Jew Rats, we are here, ” police said, and the actions caused the cancellation of a political event to be hosted by Ilana Glazer, of “Broad City” fame.

 Polite, who spent most of his life in and out of foster care, was profiled last year by the New York Times for their “Neediest Cases Fund.”
 The Times followed up on the man from Bed-Stuy in light of his shocking crime.

 NYPD officers are still looking for two other suspects, wanted for scrawling a series of swastikas on porches and garage doors in Brooklyn Heights last week: